Configurations for Intel® Neural Compute Stick 2¶

 To perform inference on the Intel® Neural Compute Stick 2, install the USB rules running the

 Plug in your Intel® Neural Compute Stick 2.

-(Optional) If you want to compile and run the Image Classification sample to verify the OpenVINO™ toolkit installation follow the next steps.
+(Optional) If you want to compile and run the Image Classification sample to verify the installation of OpenVINO, follow the steps below.

 Navigate to a directory that you have write access to and create a samples build directory.
 This example uses a directory named

 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_FLAGS="-march=armv7-a" /opt/intel/openvino_2022/samples/cpp

 make -j2 hello_classification

 Download the pre-trained squeezenet1.1 image classification model with the Model Downloader or copy it from the host machine: